photomz/arc-evolutionary/writeup.md

 # My Method

-I will start by describing the architecture and then describe the prompting techniques used.
+This is a breakdown of how **Evolutionary Test-time Compute** works. **** I will start by describing the architecture and then describe the prompting techniques used.
 Full prompts are provided in Appendix Section 2, so if you are curious what exactly a “revision” or “pooling” prompt looks like, see the Appendix.

 ## Architecture